Roy Lewis

-Roy Lewis (6 November 1913 – 9 October 1996) was an English writer and small press printer.
+Ernest Michael Roy Lewis (6 November 1913 – 9 October 1996) was an English writer, a novelist of alternative histories and a small-press printer.

-Life and work
+Early life and education

 Although born in Felixstowe, Lewis was brought up in Birmingham and educated at King Edward's School.
-After studying at University College, Oxford, earning his BA in 1934, he went on to study at the London School of Economics.
-He began his career as an economist, but after serving as an editor on the journal, Statist, he became interested in journalism.
+After studying at University College, Oxford, earning a Bachelor of Arts degree in 1934, he went on to study at the London School of Economics.

+Career

+He began his career as an economist but, after serving as an editor on the journal The Statist, he became interested in journalism.
 He took a sabbatical in 1938 to travel to Australia and India.
-He married Christine Tew in 1939, after returning to England.
-They had two daughters.

-Beginning in July 1939 he collaborated with Randal Heymanson to produce a newsletter called Vital News that they distributed confidentially to British and American government policymakers and bankers until December 1941.
+Beginning in July 1939, he collaborated with Randal Heymanson to produce a newsletter called Vital News that they distributed confidentially to British and American government policymakers and bankers until December 1941.

-From 1943 to 1946, he worked for the Peking Syndicate, a firm specialising in investments in China, but left to work as a journalist for the weekly, Scope.
-Hired by the Economist magazine, he served as its Washington, DC correspondent from 1952 to 1961.
-He settled full-time in England in 1961, where he became a feature writer for The Times, remaining with the newspaper until he retired in 1971.
-In 1957 he had set up the Keepsake Press, initially to hand print family ephemera.
+From 1943 to 1946, he worked for the Peking Syndicate, a firm specialising in investments in China, but left to work as a journalist for the weekly Scope during 1946-8.
+Between 1952-61 he served as Washington, D.C. correspondent for The Economist, then settled full-time in England in 1961, where he became a feature writer for The Times, remaining with the newspaper until he retired in 1971.

+In 1957, he had founded the Keepsake Press, initially to hand-print family ephemera.
 He soon began serious, though small-scale, production and by the time infirmity forced him to discontinue in 1990 he had brought out over a hundred titles.

+Fiction

-The majority of the books that Lewis wrote or edited, often jointly, were nonfiction and closely related to his journalism.
+The majority of the books that Lewis wrote or edited, often jointly, were non-fiction and closely related to his journalism.
 However, he is best known for his 1960 novel The Evolution Man, which went through six editions under a number of titles.
-This comic novel purports to be a first-hand account by the son of the first man to discover fire.
-To prevent further 'advances', the family takes matters in hand, leading to a conclusion given away by the book's eventual subtitle, 'how I ate my father'.
-(The 2015 film Animal Kingdom: Let's Go Ape is based on this.)
-Continuing authorship into old age, Lewis published a second novel in 1990, the same year that a play of his on William Shakespeare was performed in the Edinburgh Festival Fringe, followed by a novella in 1991 and a further novel in 1995.
-All three of these later fictions were provocative reinterpretations of Victorian times.
+This comic fiction purports to be a first-hand account by the son of the first man to discover fire.
+To prevent further "advances", the family takes matters in hand, leading to a conclusion given away by the book's eventual subtitle, "How I ate my father".
+Though the book was marketed as science fiction, Lewis demurred that his true intention was to write "something between a parable and a fantasy".
+Much later, the story line of the 2015 film Animal Kingdom: Let's Go Ape was loosely based on the book.)

-Legacy

-The Keepsake Poems project has been continued by another private press, Happy Dragons' Press.